jessechen1618/softdev_p01/README.md

   - Back-end database and front-end implementation of Map Static API

 ## Description
 Browse art from the Metropolitan Museum of Art in a more enhancing way!
+Our website allows users to browse the Metropolitan Museum of Art's collection and interact with the art.
+Users can save their favorite artworks, comment on them, search by multiple categories, find information about the art, locate the art's creation place, and identify the color palette.
+This is done via the interaction of many APIs which is detailed below.

 ## APIs used
 - [OpenCage Geocoder API](https://docs.google.com/document/d/1w6FLEo8vgAL-kqxjWVTemKhiq-YjGXltEsu7V34pERs/edit?usp=sharing)